roytanmoy/aws-ansible/README.md

 # Objective

-● Launch 3 nos of ubuntu 16.04 instances onto AWS with necessary security group policies.
+● Launch 3 nos of ubuntu 16.04 instances in AWS with necessary security group policies.
 ● Deploy Kubernete cluster with 1 host as master and 2 others as worker.
-● Create web server as pod on each of slaves nodes and allow web services to be accessed from external using a static IP over port 80.
+● Create nginx web services as deployment with 3 numbers of instances.
+● Add necessary networking rules and polcies for the web services to be accessed using http port and a elastic IP from external.

-# Requirements

-● This Web app must show Homer Simpson picture when accessing /homersimpson and the time in the moment of request in Covilha City (Portugal) when accessing /covilha.
-● Run on a static-IP
-● Only the port 80 need to be opened
+● Web service should use a front ha-proxy or Ingress-Controller for the mapping in addition to necessary rule changes for IPTable.
+● Deploy AWS classic ELB for handling incoming traffic to the custer.
+● Configure the nginx service to display some content on accessing it's home-page such as some image.
-● Application shall have built-in prometheus exporter and provide two metrics
+● The Application shall be having built-in prometheus exporter and provide metrics for the total number of page visit.
-   Total number of requests to /homersimpson uri
-   Total number of requests to /covilha uri